-All applicants for places in the sixth form must satisfy the academic entry requirements of The Priory Ruskin Academy, which are detailed in the Sixth Form Prospectus.
+All applicants for places in the sixth form must satisfy the academic entry requirements of The Priory Ruskin Academy, which are detailed in the sixth form prospectus.
 The Priory Ruskin Academy will also publish specific criteria in relation to minimum entrance requirements for the range of courses available based upon GCSE grades or other measures of prior attainment.
+Entry requirements and specific criteria are the same for internal and external applicants.